Seed oil misinformation

 Since 2018, the health effects of consuming certain processed vegetable oils, or seed oils have been subject to misinformation in popular and social media.
 The trend grew in 2020 after podcaster and comedian Joe Rogan interviewed fad diet proponent Paul Saladino about the carnivore diet.
 Saladino made several claims about the health effects of vegetable fats.

 The theme of the misinformation is that seed oils are the root cause of most diseases of affluence, including heart disease, cancer, diabetes, and liver spots.
 These claims are not based on evidence, but have nevertheless become popular on the political right.
-Critics cite a specific "hateful eight" oils that constitute "seed oils": canola, corn, cottonseed, soy, sunflower, safflower, grapeseed, and rice bran.
+Critics cite a specific "hateful eight" oils that constitute "seed oils": canola, corn, cottonseed, soybean, sunflower, safflower, grapeseed, and rice bran.

+Although critics raise concerns about processing, omega-6 fatty acids, and linoleic acid, scientific evidence finds these oils safe and beneficial, with omega-6s linked to lower cardiovascular risk and no consistent evidence of increased inflammation, cancer, or chronic disease.
+Claims that seed oils are harmful are not supported by clinical or epidemiological data, and some health organizations warn that reducing omega-6 intake could worsen heart health.

 Consumer vegetable oils are generally recognized as safe for human consumption by the United States FDA.